 We’re reader-supported.
 Posts may contain links that provide a commission at no cost to you.
 Learn how we make money.

-The right band can complete the look of your diamond ring and accentuate its shine or serve as the perfect standalone piece in the form of a wedding band or fashion piece.
+The band can complete the look of your diamond ring and accentuate its shine or serve as the perfect standalone fit in the form of a wedding band or fashion piece.

-One style of ring that fits this category is the knife edge, known for its sleek, slim appearance.
+One style of ring that fits this category is a knife edge, known for its sleek, slim appearance.

-We’ll explore everything you need to know about knife edge rings, including an overview, pros and cons, and how to choose the right one for you.
+We’ll explore everything you need to know about knife edge rings, including:

-In a knife edge ring, the band slopes up from each edge, meeting at a high line in the middle.
-In this way, it splits the band into two parts.
+A knife edge ring features a band that slopes up from each edge, meeting at a high line in the middle.
+In this way, it splits into two parts.

 Check out the knife edge ring below with a round-cut diamond at its center, where I’ve highlighted its distinguishing trait.

 Notice how it appears to break in two down the middle.
 It continues this aesthetic around the whole piece.